-Before you down those beers at the braai, find out how much alcohol is too much this December.
+Before you down those beers at the braai, find out how much alcohol is too much this Easter.

 A recent article suggested that single South Africans can live longer by getting married, based on Statistics SA mortality data.

 Make sure that you and your family don't end up as statistics of this Easter season.